JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 ## Supported Key Format

 TeamCity supports keys in the PEM and OpenSSH formats.
-If your private key uses a different format, it has to be converted.
-For example, the Putty private key format (`*.ppk`), not supported by TeamCity, can be converted to the PEM format using [PuTTY Key Generator](https://www.puttygen.com/): use the menu  __Conversions | Export OpenSSH key__.
+Keys that use different formats need to be converted.
+For example, you can use the [PuTTY Key Generator](https://www.puttygen.com/) to convert unsupported Putty private keys (`*.ppk`) to the PEM format.
+To do this, navigate to the **Conversions | Export OpenSSH key** menu.

 ## Upload SSH Keys to TeamCity Server

-Before you can start using an SSH key, you need to upload it to a server.
+You can use TeamCity web UI or send REST API requests to upload SSH keys.

 ### TeamCity UI
 {id="upload-via-ui"}